zlogic/mendix-docs/content/en/docs/developerportal/portfolio-management/integrate-with-jira.md

 ## Editing Jira Configuration {#edit-configuration}

-If you want to connect to a different Jira environment or rotate the API key used by the Jira integration, you can edit the current configuration as follows:
+If you want to edit your existing Jira configuration, for example to rotate the API token, you can do this as follows:

 1. In the Portfolio Management tool, [open the portfolio](/developerportal/portfolio-management/#open-portfolio).
 2. Go to the [Portfolio Settings](/developerportal/portfolio-management/portfolio-settings/) page.